assurance-maladie-digital/vue-dot/docs/en/contributing/README.md

 #### Commit guidelines

 Look at the previous commits for inspiration!
-But you need it to be explicit, and it should follow these rules:
+But you need it to be explicit, and you must follow these rules:

 -   Write it in English
 -   Start with an emoji from [gitmoji](https://gitmoji.carloscuesta.me/) corresponding to the changes made